 - Transportation WILL BE provide throughout all three days of the program.
 Pick up and drop off will only be done at the Holiday Inn.
 Register now so that we can have an accurate headcount.
 CLICK HERE TO SEE THE BUS SCHEDULE

 - Hotel Room Rates of $111.00 per night ends once block is sold-out.
-Click here to book now at the lower rate.
+CLICK HERE FOR DETAILS

 - DHS Science & Technology Directorate opening Border and Coastal Information System PlugFest participation to all interested exhibitors.
 Please contact us at

 Maritime Security 2016 West is the fourth installment of the Maritime Security West program series, building upon the successes of last year’s conference in San Diego, CA. As the sixteenth maritime security conference hosted by Homeland Security Outlook since 2011, Maritime Security 2016 West furthers a commitment to address the needs of governments, law enforcement, and critical infrastructure to counter the challenges of securing coastlines, inland waterways, and their critical infrastructure.